-Most new aircraft, particularly airliners, are equipped with satellite communications to contact their home base and to provide Internet for the passengers during the flight.
+Most new aircraft, particularly airliners, are equipped with satellite communications to contact their home base and to provide wireless Internet for the passengers during the flight.

 For long range communications the aircraft is equipped with separate radio's and a vertical antenna in the vertical fin (or a wire from wing tip to tail) dedicated for the HF band.
 For example: transatlantic flights use HF to communicate with either Gander in Canada or Shanwick in Ireland when they fly out of VHF range.
 It can also be used when onboard situations arise needing consulting with the home base.

 Nowadays these HF radio's are used as backup and some pilots are also radio-amateurs (ham operator, like me ;-) and they have used it to communicate with other hams during the cruise phase of the flight.